New American Red Cross director talks about the mission, challenges and how COVID-19 has impacted the group

 Q: What are some of the other programs that your chapter does?

 A: We do a variety of different things.
 It’s all about resiliency and prevention and education.
 We do CPR and that type of training.
 We work with military.
 We have a staff member up at Fort Drum that works with veterans and military families.
-We do workshops for children to train them on preparedness.
+We have BLS trainers to teach children about emergency preparedness.
 When you think of emergency preparedness, it’s the idea you know how to put a bag together for emergencies.

 Q: How has the chapter been navigating the pandemic?